![]() |

 FT 15841 Missing classes in org.omg.CosNaming

-FT 11920 "out of memory" compiling the generated code from recursive sequences
+FT 11920 "out of memory" compiling the generated code from recursive

 FT 12280 extracting sequences of sequences from Any fails